 Dr Martin Johnson

-Martin leads the development of Zoan’s portfolio of 3D printable materials and medical devices in partnership with industry incumbents and research centres.
+Martin leads the research and product development of Zoan’s portfolio both in medical devices and 3D printable materials.
 He brings deep R&D experience with his work with WWF and the Dutch Environment Ministry building on 15+ years’ experience in marine biogeochemisty research at the University of East Anglia.
 Other areas of expertise include: carbon storage in marine ecosystems and control of biogeochemicals in aquaculture systems.
 Martin has a PhD in Marine Biogeochemistry and a Degree in Environmental Science.

 Declan Clarke, Director and Co-Founder